aws-powertools/powertools-lambda-python/docs/roadmap.md

 * **Implementation**.
 For approved features, maintainers will build a prototype and invite customers for feedback in the original request.
 Alternatively, maintainers will proactively use the [help wanted](https://github.com/awslabs/aws-lambda-powertools-python/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22){target="_blank"} tag to signal contributions are welcome to accelerate development.
 * **Implementation**.
 For approved features, maintainers will build a prototype for early feedback, or use [`help wanted`](https://github.com/awslabs/aws-lambda-powertools-python/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22){target="_blank"} label welcoming contributions to accelerate development.

+???+ info "Bug reports, documentation improvements, etc. are not covered by this process.
+See Maintainers process instead (coming soon)."

 ## Themes